Zapotek/dom-js-experiment/README.md

 window = DOM::Window.new( html )

-# you'll see the updated HTL code
+# you'll see the updated HTML code
 puts window.document.to_html

 puts '-' * 80